anamarg83/howdoi/README.md

 Use
 ---

-- This simple Sinatra app reads a list of reasons from a .txt file and displays them randomly when the root url is accessed.
+- This simple Sinatra app reads a list of reasons from a .txt file and displays them randomly when the root url is accessed
-- Specific reasons can be navigated to at  root/<some_number>.
+- Specific reasons can be navigated to at root/SOME_NUMBER
-* Reasons that don't exist, or the fake 0th reason automatically redirect to the root.
+- Reasons that don't exist, or the fake 0th reason automatically redirect to the root

 License
 -------